HwWobbe/WipHww/README.md

   * extend CascadesH to position for WASM
     * start learning more about WASM
       * try to craft a attractive EdD bailt for Dpl Jcl Kfw
-* consider the use of more GitHub files
-  * review the ChatGpt hints

 # ㋅ 2023-06: Activities
 * QrSt review